 The reprimand stems from a guilty plea entered by Scheuerle in State of Michigan v.
 John R. Scheuerle, Case No. GH-22-069064-SD, in the 58th Judicial District Court of Grand Haven.
 He was convicted under MCL 257.625(1)(a), which prohibits operating a motor vehicle while intoxicated.

-Scheuerle and the Michigan Attorney Grievance Administrator submitted a Stipulation for Consent Order of Discipline, which was reviewed and approved by the Attorney Grievance Commission and accepted by Kent County Hearing Panel #4, pursuant to MCR 9.115(F)(5).
+Scheuerle and the Michigan Attorney Grievance Administrator submitted a Stipulation for Consent Order of Discipline.
+The stipulation was reviewed and approved by the Attorney Grievance Commission and accepted by Kent County Hearing Panel #4 pursuant to MCR 9.115(F)(5).

 Findings of Misconduct